← Back to Blog

 1. Which 3 deals have the highest probability of closing this quarter?

-3. Where are the biggest risks to my forecast?
+3. Where are the biggest risks to my number?

-4. What should I do in the next 5 business days to protect my number?
+4. What should I do in the next 5 business days to protect my target?

 Be direct.
-I need a prioritized action list, not a generic strategy.
+I need a prioritized action list, not generic strategy.